York University Student Organization Recognition Guidelines

 v.
 Information on any Departmental/College/Faculty affiliations, including any non-York staff members the organization has.

-vi.
-An agreement by the signing officers to abide by the “Statement on Rights and Responsibilities”.
-The group must also consent to indemnify and hold the University harmless for any damages and legal costs resulting from its activities.
+Responsibilities”.
+The organization must also consent to indemnify and hold the University harmless for any damages and legal costs resulting from its activities.

-Note: Organizations are expected to report any changes of signing officers, non-York staff members, phone number, email and mailing address within 5 business days.
+Note: Organizations are expected to report any changes in signing officer information, non-York staff members, and constitutional updates within 5 business days.
 Where application

-8. Club registration will run from the beginning of May until the end of September as well as for a short period in the beginning of January.
+9) Club registration will run from the beginning of May until the end of September as well as for a short period in the beginning of January.